Recurrence of the $ \mathbb{Z}^d$-valued infinite snake via unimodularity: Abstract

 \section{Abstract}

-Consider the branching simple random walk on $\Z^d$ indexed by a critical geometric Galton-Watson tree conditioned to survive.
-Using the concept of unimodular random graphs, we show that the walk is recurrent if and only if $d \leq 4$.
+We use the concept of unimodular random graph to show that the branching simple random walk on $\Z^{d}$ indexed by a critical geometric Galton-Watson tree conditioned to survive is recurrent if and only if $d \leq 4$.